MoveOnOrg/ak-partner-rsvp/README.md

 # ActionKit Partner RSVP Export

 This is a tool to allow partners to export their own sourced RSVPs from ActionKit event campaigns.
-It has two parts: a static site and an API.
+It has two parts: a static site, with HTML and JavaScript that calls an API, and the code for that API.

 ## Static site

-The static site in the repo is MoveOn-specific.
+The static HTML in the repo is MoveOn-specific.
 If you're using this with a different ActionKit instance, you'd of course want to change the HTML and CSS to match your organization's brand, and also edit the apiRoot value at the top of static/index.js.

 ### Deploy